 The list goes on…

 New to getting organised using trello?
 Then I’d highly recommend taking this free Trello organisation course and by the end of it, you’ll be more organised than you every imagined possible!

 Invest in a blog planner

 Blog planners help to keep me focussed.
-You can document your best ideas, focus on your plans, create a content plan, document your stats and earnings and see your progression over time.
+The best blogging planners can help you to document your best ideas, focus on your plans, create a content plan, document your stats and earnings and see your progression over time.

 You can either buy a regular planner or get a downloadable printable one.
 The advantage of the later is that you can re-use it every year by just printing another copy (as long as it’s not year specific!)

 I noticed, however, that most blog planners available for download focus on blog stats and social stats and don’t focus enough on affiliate marketing and tracking sources of passive income.

 Therefore I decided to rectify that issue and developed my own printable affiliate marketing planner which I Include inside my Affiliate Superstar Toolkit where you’ll find plenty of pages designed to really focus on maximising affiliate sales and tracking them efficiently so you can adjust your strategy along the way.

 There are still the monthly planning pages and blog and social stats but it’s also packed with tools to help you earn more money – which is the goal right?!
 You’ll also find affiliate article templates, email templates and checklists to keep you on track

 Think about your why